Ceudan/Predicting-Student-Question-Performance/README.md

 ![image of sparese matrix representation of data.
 Rows = num students, columns = num questions](images/Architecture.png)

 ### Ensemble and Bagging
+The motivation behind this section lies is explained by bias-variance.
+The expected squared error loss, can be broken down into the following terms.
 ### K-Nearest Neighbors

 ### Item Response Theory